 Göknar, E., et al. Mediterranean Passages from Delos to Derrida.
 UNC Press, 2008, pp. 425–425.

 cooke, M. Dissident Syria: Making Oppositional Arts Officia.
 Duke University Press, 2007.

 Cooke, M. Women Claim Islam Creating Islamic Feminism Through Literature.
-New York: Routledge, 2001.
+Routledge, 2001.

 Cooke, M. Hayati, My Life A Novel.
 Syracuse University Press, 2000.